QARevealed/javaSelenium/README.md

 # javaSelenium
 Default Java Selenium project

-Create new java class in tests package which extends BaseTest.
-BaseTest will start Chrome before each test and close it after.
+Create new java class in tests package which extends BaseTest. (as in ProbnaKlasaTest) BaseTest will start Chrome before each test and close it after.
 Create JUnit @Test annotation and create a method bellow.
 You have run test button next to method signature.